moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/vscode-set-up.md

 Python versions 3.7, 3.8, 3.9, 3.10 and 3.11 are compatible with dbt-core v1.5.0.

-You can use conda to install a virtual environment for Python 3.11 or below
+You can use conda to install a virtual environment for Python 3.11 or below.
+There is currently a known issue with the Analytical Platform deployment of VScode that means conda environments will not persist between sessions.
+To ensure your enviroment is properly preserved, use the following command to save your virtual environment to a file:-

 ```
-conda create -n venv python=3.10
+conda create python=3.11 --prefix /home/analyticalplatform/conda/venv
 ```

+Your new environmment can then be activated with the following command.:-

 ```
-conda activate venv
+conda activate /home/analyticalplatform/conda/venv
 ```

-You need to set up the VSCode Python extension to use your new virtual environment.
-You can use the Python Environment Manager extension.

-On the left hand toolbar, click Extensions > Search for "Python Environment Manager" and click install.

-You should now see a Python symbol on the toolbar.
-Click Python > Global Environments > Conda > venv to select your new `venv` environment and click the star to activate this environment in the VSCode terminal.

 ## Install requirements